Manuel Rodríguez López

-Manuel Oreste Rodríguez López (11 December 1934, in Paradela, Lugo, Spain – 13 February 1990 Lugo) was a Galician poet and writer.
+Manuel Oreste Rodríguez López (11 December 1934– 13 February 1990) was a poet and writer from the Galicia region of Spain.

 Biography

-Manuel Rodriguez Lopez was born in 1934 in a hamlet in the region of Paradela.
-When he was six years old he moved to Barcelona and in 1987 he returned to Lugo.
+Manuel Rodríguez López was born in 1934 in a hamlet near Paradela in the province of Lugo.
+When he was six years old, he moved to Barcelona, and in 1987, he returned to Lugo.
 He studied Philosophy and Humanities at the Diocesan Seminary of Barcelona from 1946 to 1952.
 He then studied accounting and labour legislation.
-He worked as head of the department of administrative staff in a motorcycle industry (OSSA).
+He worked as the head of the department of administrative staff in a motorcycle industry (OSSA).
 He married Irene Lopez Gomez (O Páramo), and fathered two sons.
 He died from a stroke in Lugo in 1990.

 Throughout his life he showed great concern for culture and Galicia during his long emigration in Catalonia, where he became the chronicler of all acts related to Galicia celebrated in Catalonia, as once established in Lugo.

 Manuel Rodriguez Lopez was awarded in numerous literary contests.
 Highlights include the first awards for poetry ‘Meigas e Trasgos’ of Sarria in the years 1976 and 1980, the ‘Prize José M ª Chao Ledo’ in the III the Literary Contest of Vilalba, in 1977, and the first prize in the Literary Contest of Begonte in 1985.

 In prose, he won the first prize for ‘Nos’ (Barcelona) in 1980.
 In Sarria, two of his stories won the prize ‘Meigas e Trasgos’ in 1977 and 1986.
 In Barakaldo he won a prize in 1978.
 In 1985 and 1987 he was a finalist in the Features section in the Journalism Awards of Galicia.

 Several songs were composed based on several of his poems by Suso Vaamonde, Xerardo Moscoso, Alfredo González Vilela and Mary C. Otero Rolle.

 In the year of his death (1990), he was posthumously named "Fillo Predilecto de Paradela" and "Lucense do ano 1989".